 You are such a strong woman, what advice would you give to other women about empowering themselves and feeling confident?

 I think the most important thing is not to take anything too seriously.
-I feel that someone who is proud of the person she is, of what she accomplishes for herself and others is what make a woman shine.
-There will always be certain clothes or makeup that will make you stand out but for me true beauty come from inside, and it’s true that this then shows on the outside.
+I feel that someone who is proud of the person she is, of what she accomplishes for herself and others is what makes a woman shine.
+There will always be certain clothes or makeup that will make you stand out, but for me true beauty comes from inside, and it’s true that this then shows on the outside.

 Lea Vlamos has worked with numerous designers and artists.
 Below is just a selection of her work: